Huge fire in Sandy's wake destroys dozens of NYC homes

 Breezy Point is a private beach community in the Rockaway area, a narrow spit of land barely above sea level that thrusts into the Atlantic Ocean southwest of John F. Kennedy International Airport.

-According to a report from WABC-TV in New York, dozens of residents chose not to obey the evacuation order and as many as 40 had to be rescued by firefighters from homes in the neighborhood as the fire approached, driven by 70 mph (112 kmh) winds.
+According to a report from WABC-TV in New York, dozens of residents chose not to obey the evacuation order and as many as 40 had to be rescued by fire-fighters from homes in the neighbourhood as the fire approached, driven by 70 mph (112 kmh) winds.
 The NYFD spokesman could not verify the television station's report of rescues.

 (Reporting By Dan Burns; Editing by Bill Trott)